klforthwind/blog-rest-api/posts/blog-creation.md

 (When reading below, keep in mind, take everything with a grain of salt)

 To begin, I decided that I wanted to work on a blog, one that I could learn very useful skills that I could use in the future.
 In this blog, there was no need for many html files linked by a href tags, because that would be **too** simple.
-I came to the conclusion that I should have a POSTgresql database, since I could hold the data there instead of inside html files.
+I came to the conclusion that I should have a PostgreSQL database, since I could hold the data there instead of inside html files.
 The database would hold a url, title, tags, sources, text, and a date.

 To interact with the database, I decided to run with a REST api written in python, which would serve data between website and database.
 I was very confident that the whole blog would use the REST api since the beginning, although it had to be tweaked since the database was not being used.
 The only problem is that I am using port 4242, which I cannot get my boss to unblock at my old high school. :P